fcBIM/gruppe38/Assignments/Assignment 5/README.md

 ## Group

-Your learning experience for the concept you focused on.
+### Our learning experience for the concept you focused on.

-Identify your own level at the beginning of this course and where you ended :
+### Identify your own level at the beginning of this course and where you ended :

+We defined ourselves as 1 - Disagree to the quesiton: "I am confident coding in Python"

-What else do you still need to learn?
+### What else do you still need to learn?

-how you might use OpenBIM in the future?
+### how you might use OpenBIM in the future?

-Your process of developing the tutorial
+### Your process of developing the tutorial
 We did find it quite difficult to find the time to create a tutorial on how the tool was working,

-Did the process of the course enable you to answer or define questions that you might need later for thesis?
+### Did the process of the course enable you to answer or define questions that you might need later for thesis?

-Would you have preferred to have been given less choice in the use cases?
+### Would you have preferred to have been given less choice in the use cases?

-Was the number of tools for the course ok - should we have more or less? - if so which ones would you leave out?
+### Was the number of tools for the course ok - should we have more or less? - if so which ones would you leave out?